-Ideguru: Jurnal Karya Ilmiah Guru state that plagiarism is not acceptable for all author and therefore establishes the following policy stating specific actions (penalties) when plagiarism is identified by plagiarism checker software (Turnitin) in an article that is submitted for publication.
+Ideguru: Jurnal Karya Ilmiah Guru states that plagiarism is not acceptable for all authors, therefore we have a policy of rejecting manuscript submissions when plagiarism is identified by plagiarism checker software (Turnitin) in an article that is submitted for publication.

 Retraction: The articles published in Ideguru: Jurnal Karya Ilmiah Guru will be considered to retract in the publication if:

 - they have clear evidence that the findings are unreliable, either as a result of misconduct (e.g. data fabrication) or honest error (e.g. miscalculation or experimental error),

 - the findings have previously been published elsewhere without proper crossreferencing, permission, or justification (i.e. cases of redundant publication),

 - it reports unethical research.

 The mechanism of retraction follows the Retraction Guidelines of the Committee on Publication Ethics (COPE) which can be accessed at https://publicationethics.org/